 - The video should end with the PDB-101 branding slide

 The target audience

-- Imagine you are teaching the content to another high school student, who has overall knowledge of biology similar to you, but they have not studied the antibiotic resistance in great depth.
+- Imagine you are teaching the content to another high school student, who has overall knowledge of biology similar to you, but have not studied the molecular mechanisms of opioid action in greater detail.